datamade/how-to/moving-keys-between-servers.md

 sudo chown ubuntu.ubuntu pubkey.txt
 ```

-#### 5. SCP the key to the specified production server, shell into that server, and change to the DataMade user.
+#### 5. SCP the key to the specified production server, and shell into that server.

 ```
 scp pubkey.txt ubuntu@newserver.datamade.us:/home/ubuntu
 ssh ubuntu@newserver.datamade.us
-sudo su - datamade
 ```

 #### 6. Move the key, and change its ownership.